 According to an article in the Florida Cracker Sampler entitled Costella Williams and Her One Room Schoolhouse: “Little did Costella Williams realize when she came to teach in rural Martin County in September of 1929, that she would stay more than 50 years to educate some of the most successful and prominent people in Martin County’s history.”

-On March 9, 2013, the restoration of the New Monrovia One-Room Schoolhouse was celebrated at a ribbon cutting ceremony in New Monrovia Park and was attended by many of its former students.
+On March 9, 2013, the restoration of the New Monrovia One-Room Schoolhouse was celebrated at a ribbon cutting ceremony that was attended by many of its former students.
 Martin County plans to use the restored schoolhouse as a living history experience for generations of students to come.